charlie-garcia/radiation_piston/README.md

 # radiation_piston
-Directivity patterns of some ditribution of pistons
+Directivity patterns of some ditributions of pistons